patrick-tssn/LM-Research-Hub/Learning_Resources/reading_list/ReadingList.md

 ## Architecture

-Papers about Architecturn/Framework of neural network/language model, primarily concentrate on the scalability and extensibility of LMs, see [Architecture](Architecture.md) for details.
+Papers about Architecturn/Framework of neural network/language model beyond Transformer, see [Architecture](Architecture.md) for details.

 > - Papers
-> - Projects

 ## Efficiency